nikolak/erepAPI/README.md

     Sumadija 636
     Raska 639

-Each key in `regions` is `region name`(string) and each coresponding value is dict and contains following key, value pairs:
+Each key in `regions` is `region name`(string) and each corresponding value is dict and contains following key, value pairs:

 | Key        | Value Description           |  Value Type  |
 |----------------|:---------------------:|:-----:|